sculptures • permaculture • primitive technology • kayaking • links • index • about

 Our Stolen Future by Theo Colborn, Dianne Dumanoski and John Peterson Myers

-Many assume products containing chemicals would not be on store shelves if they were not “safe”.
+Many assume products containing chemicals would not be on store shelves if they were not proven “safe”.
 This book shatters those assumptions by bringing to light scientific discoveries that expose the enormity of the ramifications common and everyday products have on embryogenesis, children and ultimately, our future.
 Though unnerving, this is undoubtedly one of the most important to read books of our time.
-Put together by the all-star cast of Dr. Theo Colborn, an award winning senior scientist with the World Wildlife Fund and one of the world's leading authorities on endocrine disrupting chemicals; Dianne Dumanoski, a recipient of the prestigious Knight Fellowship in Science Journalism; and Dr. John Peterson Myers, CEO and Chief Scientist at Environmental Health Sciences.
-Foreword by Nobel Peace Prize winner and former Vice President, Al Gore.
+Put together by the all-star cast of the late Dr. Theo Colborn, whom was an award winning senior scientist with the World Wildlife Fund and one of the world's leading authorities on endocrine disrupting chemicals whose work is largely credited for the paradigm shift in how scientists are viewing toxins; Dianne Dumanoski, a recipient of the prestigious Knight Fellowship in Science Journalism; and Dr. John Peterson Myers, CEO and Chief Scientist at Environmental Health Sciences.

 A synopsis and excerpts, along with updated scientific findings, can be found at Our Stolen Future’s website.
 An excellent PBS interview with Theo Colborn, can be found here.